fuse-lang/fuse-lang.github.io/_docs/basics/1-identifiers.md

 permalink: /docs/identifiers/
 ---

-Identifiers are any name that we assign to things like variables, types or functions.
+Identifiers are any name that we assign to things like variables, types, or functions.
-Difference between identifiers and strings is that `string` is data but identifiers are a part of code.
+The difference between identifiers and strings is that `string` is data but identifiers are a part of code.
 That's why we are bound to the limitations of the Lua programming language.
-In Fuse we can convert identifier names to string but in some situations we can access the identifier via parsing the string name.
+In Fuse, we can not convert identifier names to strings but in some situations, we can access the identifier by parsing the string name.

 ### Naming Rules

-Valid identifiers should follow these following rules, Otherwise the Fuse compile will produce an error.
+Valid identifiers should follow the following rules, Otherwise, the Fuse compile will produce an error.

   - Identifier must start with a letter or underscore(`_`).
-  - Identifier can contain ANSI letters, decimal digit characters and underscores(`_`).
+  - Identifier can contain ANSI letters, decimal digit characters, and underscores(`_`).
   - Identifier can not be one of the [reserved names](#reserved_names)(such as Fuse or Lua `keyword`s).

 <a name="reserved_names" />
 ### Reserved Identifiers

-As mentioned above, Identifiers cannot be a keyword from Fuse nor Lua language.
+As mentioned above, Identifiers cannot be a keyword from Fuse or Lua language.

 The following keywords are reserved and cannot be used as identifiers.